Vern Williams: Vern and Ray

-Vern and Ray recorded one studio album, Sounds From the Ozarks, on the Old Homestead label; which is now considered a collector's item.
+Vern and Ray recorded one studio album, Sounds From the Ozarks, on the Old Homestead label, which is now considered a collector's item.
 The duo broke up in 1974.

 Vern Williams Band

 After the breakup of Vern and Ray, Williams formed the Vern Williams Band, which featured his son Delbert on guitar, fiddler Ed Neff and singer and banjoist Keith Little.
 The band became known as a "powerhouse bluegrass outfit".
 In 1980, they signed with Rounder Records and, shortly afterwards, recorded Bluegrass from the Gold Country which is now considered a bluegrass classic.
 The Vern Williams Band also backed up country music legend Rose Maddox in her latter recordings.
 The band broke up in 1986.

 Legacy

-Over the years, Williams worked with many younger musicians, both in Vern and Ray, and within the Vern Williams Band, who went on to successful careers of their own including Jerry Garcia, Herb Pedersen, Laurie Lewis, Peter Wernick, Sandy Rothman, and Rick Shubb.
+Over the years, Williams worked with many younger musicians, both in Vern and Ray, and within the Vern Williams Band, who went on to successful careers of their own including Jerry Garcia, Herb Pedersen, Laurie Lewis, Pete Wernick, Sandy Rothman, and Rick Shubb.
 Lewis said of her time with the Vern Williams Band, "I was in heaven, with the best seat in the house for that scraped-clean, unvarnished sound" and "Playing with them ... has always been among the highlights of my musical career."

 In 1997, Williams was awarded a Distinguished Achievement Award from the International Bluegrass Music Association’s (IBMA), and he was the first to be awarded an Honorary Lifetime Membership in the California Bluegrass Association.

 Williams died in 2006 in San Andreas, California.